lealceldeiro/gems/CleanCode/Chapter13/README.md

 * **Adapted Server**: Create an intermediary that performs the locking.
 This is an example of server-based locking, where the original server cannot be changed.

 ## Keep Synchronized Sections Small

+We want to design our code with as few critical sections as possible.

+Extending synchronization beyond the minimal critical section increases contention and degrades performance.

+## Writing Correct Shut-Down Code Is Hard

+Think about shut-down early and get it working early.
+It’s going to take longer than you expect.
+Review existing algorithms because this is probably harder than you think.

+## Testing Threaded Code

+*Recommendation*: Write tests that have the potential to expose problems and then run them frequently, with different programatic configurations and system configurations and load.
+If tests ever fail, track down the failure.
+Don’t ignore a failure just because the tests pass on a subsequent run.
+So:

+* Treat spurious failures as candidate threading issues (Do not ignore system failures as one-offs).
+* Get your nonthreaded code working first (Do not try to chase down nonthreading bugs and threading bugs at the same time.
+Make sure your code works outside of threads).
+* Make your threaded code pluggable (so that you can run it in various configurations: one, two, various threads, for different number of iterations, etc).
+* Make your threaded code tunable.
+* Run with more threads than processors (the more frequently your tasks swap, the more likely you’ll encounter code that is missing a critical section or causes deadlock).
+* Run on different platforms (Multithreaded code behaves differently in different environments.
+Run your threaded code on all target platforms early and often).
+* Instrument your code to try and force failures.